GMkonan/screw-adobe/README.md

 - [x] Add database calls to api and frontend
   - Seems like we can't have tables with \_ in drizzle sqlite (was getting a bug with "on_sale")
 - [x] Setup email notifications
-- [ ] Create email template Interface
+- [x] Create email template Interface
+- [ ] Add a way to unsubscribe from email notifications
-- [ ] Correct logic to only send email when on sale and in a certain interval (everyday during sale?)
+  - [ ] Need to see a logic for when someone subscribes, unsubscribes and subscribes again
 - [ ] Setup cronjob to check for sale (upstash?)
   - cron should be used for both checking for sale and sending email
+  - define correct interval (everyday?)
-- [ ] Add a way to unsubscribe from email notifications
+- [ ] open graph stuff
 - [ ] Deploy to vercel

+### Questions

+- should I make some sort of queue system to send the emails? or just bulk? check that other project to see how it was done.

 ### Some references